githubdoe/DFTFringe/README.md

 :warning: This step is described only for documentation purpose.
 It's very unlikelly you need to make an installer manually on your computer.
 Only official releases should get installer.

 First you need to get Qt Installer Framework.
 The easiest way I have found to install it from command line requires to have Python installed.
 It then uses [aqtinstall](https://aqtinstall.readthedocs.io/en/latest/).
+You can also install it with official Qt installer.

 From within `C:\buildingDFTFringe` do the following:
 ```